Suhana-Samanta/Portfolio/readme.md

 ![Portfolio Banner](./images/banner.png)

 Hi!
-I’m **Suhana Samanta**, a web developer skilled in **HTML, CSS, and JavaScript and specializing in Ai and machine Learning**.
+I’m **Suhana Samanta**, a web developer skilled in **HTML, CSS, and JavaScript and specializing in AI and Machine Learning**.
 This repo showcases my projects and skills.

 ---